jesseingraham/lung-cancer-survey-prediction/README.md

 To determine the best approach, a comparative analysis was conducted between two distinct modeling pipelines:

 ### Pipeline 1: Modeling with SMOTE
-1. Data Splitting: The dataset was split into training, validation, and testing sets.
+1. **Data Splitting:** The dataset was split into training, validation, and testing sets.
-2. Oversampling: The Synthetic Minority Over-sampling Technique (SMOTE) was applied only to the training data to create a balanced set for model training.
+2. **Oversampling:** The Synthetic Minority Over-sampling Technique (SMOTE) was applied only to the training data to create a balanced set for model training.
-3. Model Training & Feature Analysis: A `RandomForestClassifier` was trained on the balanced data.
+3. **Model Training & Feature Analysis:** A `RandomForestClassifier` was trained on the balanced data.
 Permutation-based feature importance was then used to rank the predictive power of each survey question.
-4. Iterative Feature Removal: Based on the feature importance rankings, questions that did not positively contribute to model prediction were systematically removed, and the model was retrained at each step to find the optimal feature set that maximized performance.
+4. **Iterative Feature Removal:** Based on the feature importance rankings, questions that did not positively contribute to model prediction were systematically removed, and the model was retrained at each step to find the optimal feature set that maximized performance.

 ### Pipeline 2: Baseline Modeling (Without SMOTE)
-1. Data Splitting: The same initial data split was used.
+1. **Data Splitting:** The same data splitting process as Pipeline 1 was repeated.
-2. Model Training & Feature Analysis: A `RandomForestClassifier` was trained on the original, imbalanced training data.
+2. **Model Training & Feature Analysis:** A `RandomForestClassifier` was trained on the original, imbalanced training data.
 Permutation-based feature importance was performed.
-3. Iterative Feature Removal: The same iterative feature removal process was followed to find the optimal feature set for the model trained on the imbalanced data.
+3. **Iterative Feature Removal:** The same iterative feature removal process was followed to find the optimal feature set for the model trained on the imbalanced data.

-Finally, the best-performing model from each pipeline were retrained on all non-test data and scored using the held-out test set to determine the superior overall strategy.
+Finally, the best-performing model from each pipeline were retrained on all non-test data and scored using the test set to determine the superior overall strategy.

 ## Results & Analysis
 ### 1. Final Model Performance Comparison